Observer-robust energy condition verification for warp drive spacetimes: WarpShell transition smoothness ablation

 \section{WarpShell transition smoothness ablation}

 The WarpShell metric requires smooth transition functions to connect the flat interior, curved shell, and asymptotically flat exterior regions.
 Because the Riemann tensor involves second derivatives of the metric, the minimum smoothness class that guarantees continuous curvature across transition boundaries is~$C^2$.
-A natural question is whether the simpler $C^1$-smooth cubic Hermite smoothstep ($3t^2 - 2t^3$) suffices in practice, or whether the additional smoothness of the $C^2$ quintic Hermite smoothstep ($6t^5 - 15t^4 + 10t^3$) is needed.
+We ask whether the simpler $C^1$-smooth cubic Hermite smoothstep ($3t^2 - 2t^3$) suffices in practice, or whether the additional smoothness of the $C^2$ quintic Hermite smoothstep ($6t^5 - 15t^4 + 10t^3$) is needed.

 The $C^2$ polynomial satisfies six boundary conditions: $f(0) = 0$, $f(1) = 1$, $f'(0) = f'(1) = 0$, and $f''(0) = f''(1) = 0$.
 The vanishing second derivatives at the transition endpoints ensure that the metric's second derivatives, and hence the Riemann tensor components computed via \texttt{jax.jacfwd}, are continuous across all shell boundaries.
 The $C^1$ cubic polynomial satisfies only $f(0) = 0$, $f(1) = 1$, $f'(0) = f'(1) = 0$; its second derivative is discontinuous at the transition endpoints, introducing kinks in the curvature.